Professor Russell Roberts, Charles Sturt University

-Dr Russell Roberts is Associate Professor of Leadership at Charles Sturt University, Adjunct Clinical Associate Professor at the University of Sydney, Department of Rural Health and the Director of Mental Health Consulting Australia.Living in Orange, NSW has previously served as Director of Mental Health in Western NSW (encompassing an area of over 550,000 square kilometres with over 1,000 staff), on the NSW Mental Health Commission Advisory Council, as Director of Clinical Training at Griffith University, Queensland, as Head of School Health at Flinders University and as a Clinical Psychologist in rural South Australia.
+Professor Russell Roberts is Professor of Leadership at Charles Sturt University, Director of Mental Health Consulting Australia.Living in Orange, NSW has previously served as Director of Mental Health in Western NSW (encompassing an area of over 550,000 square kilometres with over 1,000 staff), on the NSW Mental Health Commission Advisory Council, as Director of Clinical Training at Griffith University, Queensland, as Head of School Health at Flinders University and as a Clinical Psychologist in rural South Australia.
 He has an Executive Masters of Public Administration, a PhD in research and a Masters of Clinical Psychology.
-He is a board member of the Australia and New Zealand Mental Health Association, the Chair of the National Alliance for Rural and Remote Mental Health and incoming Editor in Chief of the Australian Journal of Rural Health.
+He is a board member of the Australian & New Zealand Mental Health Association, the Chair of the National Alliance for Rural and Remote Mental Health and incoming Editor in Chief of the Australian Journal of Rural Health.
 His current research interests are mental health and wellbeing in the workplace, models of primary mental health care, integration and leadership.
 Between 2005 and 2012 he led the commissioning of $71 million of mental health capital development, including the workforce planning, recruitment and training of over 400 health staff in rural NSW.
 He has also led the development of a number of innovative, award winning initiatives such as the Mental Health Emergency Care Rural Access Program, the Mental Health Rural Outreach Service, and the Aboriginal Workforce Development Program.
 At the national level, Russell has conducted projects for the National Mental Health Commission and the Commonwealth Department of Health.